 The City of Terrace supports the Community Wildfire Protection Plan in conjunction with similar City plans and the Firesmart program.
-The City is at risk from wildfire, grasslands, brush and forests fires.

 Most power outages will be over almost as soon as they begin, but some can last much longer - up to days and even weeks in extreme situations.
 Power outages are often caused by snow storms and high winds.